Beware: Not all biocides are as effective as Benz Bio Cleanze

 It is important in today's world to always use products that conform to EU, UK and Irish regulations.
 Not using government approved biocides could result in prosecution and a contractor's insurance being made invalid.

-Benz Bio Cleanze is fully approved by both the Irish Pesticides Registration & Control Service and the UK Health & Safety Executive for use in Ireland and the UK.
+Benz Bio Cleanze is fully approved by both the Irish Pesticides Registration & Control Service (PRCD) and the UK Health & Safety Executive (HSE) for use in Ireland and the UK.
 And it conforms to the Global Harmonised System (GHS) for product labelling.

 We hope this article has helped clarify the reality regarding the most commercially effective and environmentally responsible DDAC biocide that is best suited for professional softwashing.